Key Takeaways

 Preparation and Cultivation

-If you're planning on growing garlic from your summer's harvest, choose heads with big cloves that are in good shape.
-If purchasing new stock for planting this fall/winter season, hit up your local nursery that values freshness and quality- be sure to ask them if their product has been treated against sprouting before you buy.
+If you’re planning on growing garlic from your summer’s harvest, choose heads with big cloves that are in good shape.
+If purchasing a new stock for planting this fall/winter season, hit up your local nursery that values freshness and quality- be sure to ask them if their product has been treated against sprouting before you buy.

-To Prevent Rot Speed up Germination:
+To Prevent Rot Speed up Germination

 The day before your planting date, break apart the garlic heads into their individual cloves making sure to leave as much as you can of the papery husk.